zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Adding a Request Body (for POST, PUT, and PATCH requests only) {#add-a-request-body}

+`POST`, `PUT`, and `PATCH` requests support sending text as as a request body.
+Multiple formats are supported.

+#### Adding a Request Body that sends Static Text

+If the request body content is static, you can do this by pasting in a text into the **Body** tab.
+This text will be included as the body content when you send the request.

+#### Adding a Request Body using Parameters

+When you include text inside the **Body** tab that contains a parameter name surrounded by curly braces, then this is interpreted as a parameter, and that can be used to change the body content dynamically.
+For example, if your body content is `product_curr={currency}&product_price={price}`, then you have two parameters `currency` and `price` that you can use to change the body content.

+#### Adding a Request Body where the Content comes from one or more Entities

+When you have a body that is in JSON format, it's possible to create entities in the domain model that will provide the body content.
+This allows you to easily send a body with dynamic data.

-`POST`, `PUT`, and `PATCH` requests support JSON strings as a request body.
-Add the JSON body snippet to your request by doing the following:
+Create body entities from a JSON snippet to your request by doing the following:

 1. Click the **Body** tab and add your JSON string.